 What you need to study at medical universities with low entry requirements

-With that said, however, there are still a few things you’ll need to prepare in order to apply to study medicine in Europe.
+With that said, however, there are still a few things you’ll need to prepare to apply to study medicine in Europe.
 For example, if you’re a non-native English speaker, you’ll need to present an officially recognised certificate of proficiency, such as IELTS, TOEFL or the equivalent available in your country.
-If you’ve been reading this article so far, then don’t worry, you’re probably going to do just fine!
+If you’ve been reading this article so far, then don’t worry, you’ll probably do just fine!

 You will also need a high school diploma which proves you’ve successfully completed this stage of your education and are ready to move on to the next one.
 Granted, while low grades aren’t typically an issue, you need to have actually completed your high school education before you can start learning how to cut people up.
 So if you’ve got a failing grade, then you’ll need to first retake the exam for whatever subject(s) you failed and actually get your diploma before you can apply for universities.